Shell Sort

 Last updated

-shell sort is an in-place, not stable comparison sort to improve insertion sort; it is not to be confused with Unix shell sort which is a command line utility for sorting.
+is an , not comparison sort to improve ; it is not to be confused with which is a command line utility for sorting.

-This is a generalization of insertion sort which enables distant entries to exchange with each other, compensating the bad performance of insertion sort when exchanging entries far apart.
+This is a generalization of which enables distant entries to exchange with each other, compensating the bad performance of when exchanging entries far apart.
 Specifically, insertion sort is adopted first to sort on a widely arranged entries, then the less widely arranged entries until the full entries in the last run.

 The following steps summarize the shell sort: